Improved Language Identification Through Cross-Lingual Self-Supervised Learning: Experimental setup

 \subsection{Dataset}

 We conducted the experiments on our in-house datasets.
 The training data consists of de-identified public videos with no personally identifiable information (PII), from where only the audio part is used.
-We show the list of all 25 languages used in this paper and the amount of unlabeled data in Figure~\ref{fig:data_hours}.
-We consider English (en), Spanish (es), Arabic (ar), Indonesian (id), Vietnamese (vi), Portuguese (pt), Thai (th), Hindi (hi), Italian (it), French (fr), Turkish (tr), Tagalog (tl), Urdu (ur), German (de), Chinese (zh), Malayalam (ml), Bengali (bn), Russian (ru), Burmese (my), Malay (ms), Tamil (ta), Marathi (mr), Kannada (kn), Sinhalese (si), and Japanese (ja).
-The dataset contains a fair amount of accented speech utterances and a good amount of local dialects for languages that are spoken across the globe.
+The dataset contains a fair amount of accented speech utterances and a good amount of local dialects for languages that are spoken across the globe. \atj{To pre-train an XLSR, we gathered up to 6.3 million hours of unlabeled audio.
+To pre-train a wav2vec-En, we required a large dataset with only English utterances, however, since we do not have language labels for the unlabeled video dataset, we created a `pseudo-en' dataset by using an in-house LID model to predict the class for each unlabeled audio and pick each utterance where the predicted class is 'en'.
+Note, this model mostly serves as a comparison to cross-lingual pre-training with XLSR.}

 For the input features, we extract 80-dimensions log-mel spectrogram with 25 milliseconds window size and 10 milliseconds step size.
 We normalize the value for each feature dimension by subtracting it with the mean and divide by the standard deviation.
-We calculate those statistics from a small portion of the pre-training data.
+The mean and standard deviation are calculated from a random subset of the pre-training dataset.